stastnypremysl/lsql-csv/README.md

 * Arithmetic expression in `$(expr)` format
 * Quotes \`anything\` to prevent wildcards and expansions
 * Quotes " or ' to insert string
-* Call of aggregate function `AGGREGATE_FUNCTION(next select block)` - there can't be any space after FUNCTION
+* Call of aggregate function `AGGREGATE_FUNCTION(next select block)` - there cannot be any space after FUNCTION
-* Call of single arg function `ONEARG_FUNCTION(arithmetic expression)` - there can't be any space after FUNCTION
+* Call of single arg function `ONEARG_FUNCTION(arithmetic expression)` - there cannot be any space after FUNCTION
 * Reference to a column name

 Please, keep in mind, that all integers, floats and booleans constants and nonaggregate functions must be put inside arithmetic expression, or they will be matched to a column name or aggregate function.